LMSDev/Unity-Style-Guide/README.md

 # Penn UPGRADE Unity Style Guide

 This document contains rules for setting up a projects structure and a naming convention for scripts and assets in Unity.
+This is a <b>living document</b>, so any kind of feedback is welcome!

 <a name="toc"></a>
 ## Table of Contents